StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

     46:64:0d:47:1b:a8:07:fd:c6:42:23:cf:2f:2d:f1:54
     root@frontend.example.org

-Now we need to ensure that you can log into the Front End from the Front End without needing a password.
+Now ensure that you can log into the Front End from the Front End without needing a password.
 Do the following:

     $ ssh-copy-id frontend.example.org